chovanecm/snow-run/README.md

 Version 0.0.1

 Requirements:
- - curl, bash, grep, sed, etc. (=> Linux / Windows Subsytem for Linux / Cygwin / MSYS / …)
+ - curl, bash, grep, sed, etc. (=> Linux / Windows Subsystem for Linux / Cygwin / MSYS / …)
  - a running ServiceNow instance
  - an account in ServiceNow that is capable of running background scripts